 - 19 meter stations (4 deliveries and 15 receipts)

-The pipeline went into service before the end of 2010, “on schedule and significantly under budget” according to the client.
-The client remarked that overall construction costs were “orders of magnitude” less than budgeted, and that Mott MacDonald’s comprehensive results were an important contributing factor.
+The pipeline went into service “on schedule and significantly under budget” according to the client.
+The client remarked that overall construction costs were “orders of magnitude” less than budgeted, and that our comprehensive results were an important contributing factor.